FreeSync vs G-Sync – Which Is Best?

 People’s reservations toward Nvidia stem from the fact that they haven’t made G-Sync free, even after FreeSync was released in 2015.
 They are well within their rights to take this stance, and AMD’s free release of their technology was likely a marketing strategy to compete with Nvidia.
 Still, some concessions were expected after FreeSync hit the market.

-A possible reason for keeping their proprietary module is their dominance of the GPU market, which allows them to maintain their price.
+A possible reason for keeping their proprietary module is their supremacy of the GPU market, which allows them to maintain their price.
 It can be easy to throw shade at Nvidia, but there are legitimate reasons to pay for G-Sync.

 We’re referring to Nvidia’s strict(er) certification rules for G-Sync.
 The issue with FreeSync is that its label can be applied more liberally, even when a monitor’s range is as low as 50-80Hz.
 This means refresh rate synchronization will only be available between 50 and 80 frames per second.
 Below or above that range, there’s no synchronization at all.

-We’ll look at AMD’s solution for that but, notably, basic G-Sync requires that monitor manufacturers go virtually free-range with their G-Sync capabilities.
+We’ll look at AMD’s solution for that but, notably, basic G-Sync requires that monitor manufacturers go virtually unhindered with their G-Sync capabilities.
 This means that if your game is running at 20 FPS, there won’t be any screen tearing or stuttering.
 The same applies if you’re gaming at 200 FPS.

 AMD is not without fault in this rivalry.
 The main issue is that they don’t require monitor manufacturers to declare where their range lies.
 They need to do it if it’s a flagship monitor so they can brag about it, but if they’re releasing a budget or even mid-range monitor, it’s entirely possible that you will be kept in the dark about the specific range.